pchemguy/spec-kit/templates/capabilities/capabilities.md

 ---

-#### Capability Signal Constraints
+#### Capability Signal Grounding

 Capability construction MUST be grounded in capability signals extracted from the target description.

 The LLM MUST:

 - use capability signals as the grounding basis for capability identification and classification;
-- ensure that every capability is fully supported by one or more capability signals;
+- ensure that every capability remains grounded in one or more capability signals;
 - infer capability semantics from the meaning and immediate context of associated capability signals.

 Capability signals MUST: